-The house was built in 1868.
-Its first three owners were prominent figures, successful businessmen and members of Parliament.
-From early on, it has welcomed the political elite of Canada.
-Purchased by the federal government, the house was refurbished as an official residence for the prime minister in 1950.
+The residence was built in 1868.
+Its first three owners comprised of successful businessmen and members of Parliament.
+Since its inception, it has welcomed the political elite of Canada.
+The residence was later purchased by the federal government and refurbished as an official residence for the prime minister in 1950.

 Place of peace

-Canada in the early 19th century was a magnet for young, ambitious immigrants.
-One of these was young Joseph Merrill Currier from Vermont.
+In the early 19th century, Canada was a magnet for young, ambitious immigrants.
+One of them was Joseph Merrill Currier from Vermont.
 He came to Ottawa in 1837 at age 17, and stayed to make a fortune in the lumber trade.
-In 1868, as a wedding gift to his third wife, Hannah, he built a house near the forests and water that had made his fortune.
+In 1868, as a wedding gift to his third wife, Hannah, he constructed a house near the forests and water that had made his fortune.
 He called the house Gorffwysfa, which means “place of peace” in Welsh.

 Politics and business

 After the death of Hannah Currier in 1901, the house passed into the hands of William Cameron Edwards, a member of another prominent lumbering family.
 Like the first owner, Edwards was both a successful businessman and a prominent politician.
 From 1893 on, his company owned all the mills east of Rideau Falls, eventually turning them into an important wood-manufacturing complex.
 Edwards also served as a member of Parliament from 1891 to 1900, after which he was appointed senator.
 When Edwards died in 1921, the house eventually passed on to his nephew, Gordon Edwards, who later became a member of Parliament for Ottawa in 1926.